JakobKSvaneborg/gpaw/doc/platforms/Linux/Mahti/Mahti.rst

 ====================

 .. note::
-   These instructions are up-to-date as of July 2025.
+   These instructions are up-to-date as of September 2025.

 Stable GPAW releases
 ====================